timothygebhard/ml4ptp/README.md

 The code was written with Python 3.8 in mind, but we expect it to work also with newer versions of Python.

+> [!NOTE]
+> We have recently updated the code to be compatible with the latest versions of the PyTorch and Lightning.
+> Thus, the results obtained with the new code can differ marginally from the ones reported in the paper.
+>
-For reproducibility, we have also added a `versions.txt` file which contains the exact version of each Python package in our environment when we last re-ran our experiments after updating the code to PyTorch 2.0.
+> We have added a `versions.txt` file which contains the exact version of each Python package in our environment when we last re-ran our experiments after updating the code to PyTorch 2.0.
-Running with these versions should produce results equivalent to those in our paper.
+> Running with these versions should produce results equivalent to those in our paper.

 ### 🏕 Setting up the environment